 We finger limbo-ed through the vines and their thorns and gently plucked the ripe berries.
 Slightly warmed from the sun, it was a moment of pure bliss as we ate those first blackberries.
 We continued our search and scavenged up another 20 or so berries to photograph.
 Although I’m positive everyone was snacking a couple for every one which was put in the shoot basket, nobody mentioned a word of their secret finds.
 Sneakies.

 As Noel was fawning over his berries, he mentioned how they love to make blackberry ice cream from their pickings.
 “We are going to have to do that” I thought to myself.
 That sounded heavenly good.
 Especially now knowing how extraordinary his berries were.

-A few weeks later.
-We stopped in the local Whole Foods to grab some produce for another client’s shoot when we spied the Stehly Farms blackberries.
-We immediately snatched up several containers and the visions of making blackberry ice cream flooded my head.
+A few weeks later we stopped in the local Whole Foods to grab some produce for another client’s shoot.
+We spied the Stehly Farms blackberries.
+After picking up several containers, visions of making blackberry ice cream flooded my head.

 We popped open one of the containers on the way home and started snacking on the blackberries.
 Somehow the container emptied in the 10 minute drive home.
 And then the next disappeared, and it would have been a waste to make such a small batch of ice cream with the remaining one basket, so we ate it.

 The next few weeks were crazy busy preparing for an aikido test and our trip to Boston where we were speaking at the International Conference on Food Styling and Photography.
 Since we were going to be in Boston for almost a week, we kept grocery shopping to a minimum.
 So… no ice cream for us.